Ivanka Trump posts photo of herself presenting can of Goya black beans, critics explode

 ALFREDO ORTIZ: AOC, DEMS LAUNCH ABSURD BOYCOTT

 Ivanka Trump's post from her personal account sparked criticism.
-Peter Baker, the chief White House reporter for the New York Times and MSNBC analyst, tweeted, “Federal ethics law: ‘An employee shall not use or permit the use of his Government position or title or any authority associated with his public office to endorse any product, service or enterprise…” The tweet was retweeted by fellow Times reporter Maggie Haberman.
+Peter Baker, the chief White House reporter for The New York Times and MSNBC analyst, tweeted, “Federal ethics law: ‘An employee shall not use or permit the use of his Government position or title or any authority associated with his public office to endorse any product, service or enterprise…'” The tweet was retweeted by fellow Times reporter Maggie Haberman.

-Ivanka Trump's defenders took to social media to say she was likely poking fun and the controversy.
+Ivanka Trump's defenders took to social media to say she was likely poking fun at the controversy.

 Democrats were accused of using their offices to try and damage the company.
 Rep. Alexandria Ocasio-Cortez, D-N.Y., tweeted: "Oh look, it's the sound of me Googling 'how to make your own Adobo.'"